electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Set Bluetooth

-Set device bluetooth on or off.
+Set the device Bluetooth on or off.

 ```
 setBluetooth(boolean status)